 What Does a VA Guaranty Mean to the Lender?
 Chapter 3 Part 7

 In the last article, we discussed loan maturity and amortization.
 We established that the VA requires that the maturity date cannot be longer than 30 years and 32 days on an amortizing loan and no longer than 5 years on a non-amortizing loan.
 We talked about the difference between amortizing and non-amortizing, and the requirements for the monthly payments for each one.
 The VA has strict requirements on the loans that can be offered to VA borrowers in order to protect the borrower and make sure that they get the best deal they can.
-The VA also looks out for the lender and provides the lender an incentive to offer VA loans.
+The VA also looks out for the lender and provides the lender with an incentive to offer VA loans.
 The largest incentive is the VA guaranty, and in this article, we’re going to cover what the VA guaranty does for the lender.

-The primary advantage that the VA guaranty offers the lender is protection against loss.
+The primary advantage that the VA guaranty offers the lender is protected against loss.
 The VA guarantees a portion of the loan amount (between 25-50%).
 This guaranty is identified on the VA Loan Guaranty Certificate as both a percentage of the loan and the dollar amount.
 In the event of a default on the loan, the VA will reimburse the lender for all of the loss.
 In certain cases, the VA will only be able to reimburse the lender for part of the loss.
 Those cases are when the loss is greater than the stated guaranty percentage or dollar amount, when the loss is greater than VA maximums for reasonable and customary foreclosure expenses, and when the lender is less-than-fully compliant with all applicable laws and regulations.
 Generally speaking, however, a 25-50% guaranty on the loan is a great deal of protection against loss and provides a powerful incentive.

 The last point in the above paragraph mentions that the reimbursement of the lender is conditional on their compliance with VA laws and regulations.
 It is important to note that the lender is responsible to comply with all laws and regulations related to the VA loan program.
 Their compliance will prevent the VA from denying or reducing payments on any claims the lender may make.
 The Handbook advises the lender to do this by making sure that every single employee who works with VA loans understand and fully comply with all of the VA policies relating to their job, and that they direct question to the VA when any issues arise that are not addressed in the Handbook or other official materials.